Factor Overnight GARCH-It\^o Models: Large volatility matrix prediction

 where $\bq_j = (q_{1j}, \ldots, q_{pj})^\top$ is the $j$th eigenvector of $\bU \bPsi_n \bU ^{\top}$;

 \item [(c)] The input volatility matrix $\hat{\bar{\bGamma}}_n$ satisfies

 \item[(d)] $\pi(p)/ \sqrt{p} +\sqrt{ \log p / (m^{1/2} n +m) } =o(1).$ \end{enumerate} \end{assumption}

 \begin{remark} Assumption \ref{Assumption-Condition}(a)--(b) are called the pervasive condition and incoherence condition, respectively, which are widely employed to investigate the behavior of the low-rank matrix inferences \citep{candes2011robust, fan2016l1}.
 For example, the pervasive condition helps to identify the latent factor volatility matrix as the eigenvalues diverge with the order $p$ while the eigenvalues of the idiosyncratic volatility matrix are bounded.
 On the other hand, the incoherence condition makes it possible to establish the element-wise convergence rate of the factor volatility matrix.
-The sub-Gaussian concentration inequality condition Assumption \ref{Assumption-Condition} (c) is required to investigate the high-dimensional statistics.
-Under some regularity conditions, the realized volatility estimators can obtain this bound \citep{fan2018robust, tao2013optimal}. \end{remark}
+The sub-Gaussian concentration inequality condition Assumption \ref{Assumption-Condition}(c) is required to investigate the high-dimensional statistics.
+Under some regularity conditions and the martingale property of daily realized volatility estimators, the average realized volatility estimators can obtain this bound \citep{fan2018robust, tao2013optimal}. \end{remark}

 \begin{thm} Under the assumptions of Theorem \ref{Thm:Theta-Large}, the sparsity condition \eqref{sparsity} and Assumption \ref{Assumption-Condition} are met.
 Take the thresholding level to be $ \varpi_{m,n}=C_{\varpi} b_{m,n}$ for some large fixed constant $C_{\varpi}$, where $b_{m,n} = \pi(p) / p + \sqrt{ \log (p \vee m) /(nm^{1/2}+m)}$.
 Then we have